zhangyuc/splash/api.md

 # Shared Variable Operators

-All shared variables are organized as a SharedVariableSet instance.
-There are operations for reading and writing the shared variable set.
-We list them in a table:
+The shared variables are organized as a SharedVariableSet instance.
+The supported operators are:

  Operator | Meaning
   --- | ---